hoseinmrh/FOR_POLIMI/how_to_mip.md

 x_{ij}+x_{ij^*} \leq 1 \ \ \  i \in I,j,j^* \in J: j - j^* > n
 $$

-These types of constraints are known as _limi_ or _conflict_ constraints.
+These types of constraints are known as _limit_ or _conflict_ constraints.
 To model them:

 ```python
 for i in I: